MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/complex-functions.md

 ### <a name="parameters"></a>Parametreler

-*karmaşıkNum*\
+*Karmaşıksayı*\
-Doğal logaritma ları belirlenmekte olan karmaşık sayı.
+Doğal logaritmasını belirlemekte olan karmaşık sayı.

 ### <a name="return-value"></a>Dönüş Değeri

-Giriş karmaşık numarasının doğal logaritma olan karmaşık sayı.
+Giriş karmaşık sayısının doğal logaritması olan karmaşık sayı.

 ### <a name="remarks"></a>Açıklamalar

-Dal kesikleri negatif gerçek eksen boyuncadır.
+Dal, negatif gerçek eksenin üzerinde.

 ### <a name="example"></a>Örnek